mspnp/container-apps-fabrikam-dronedelivery/README.md

 - [Use user-assigned identities when authenticating into Azure KeyVault from Delivery and DroneScheduler services](https://learn.microsoft.com/azure/container-apps/managed-identity#add-a-user-assigned-identity)
 - [Securely manage secrets for Package, Ingestion and Workflow services](https://learn.microsoft.com/azure/container-apps/manage-secrets)
 - [Run containers from any registry, the Fabrikam Drone Delivery uses Azure Container Registry (ACR) to publish its Docker images](https://learn.microsoft.com/azure/container-apps/containers)
-- [Use Revisions in Azure Container Apps to safely deploy updates, where appropriate](https://learn.microsoft.com/azure/container-apps/revisions). ❗ Workflow Service is a message consumer app, so it needs to be deployed in single revision mode, otherwise an old versions could still process a message if it happens to be the one that retrieves it first.
+- [Use Revisions in Azure Container Apps to safely deploy updates, where appropriate](https://learn.microsoft.com/azure/container-apps/revisions). ❗ Workflow Service is a message consumer app, so it needs to be deployed in single revision mode, otherwise an old version could still process a message if it happens to be the one that retrieves it first.
 - [Use ARM templates to deploy my application, there is no need for another layer of indirection like Helm charts.
 All the Drone Delivery containers are part of the ARM templates](https://learn.microsoft.com/azure/container-apps/get-started)
 - [Logs, see the container logs directly in Log Analytics without configuring any provider from code or Azure service](https://learn.microsoft.com/azure/container-apps/logging).